ricardonadao/ricardonadao.github.io/_posts/2018-06-03-filtering-excluding-log-entries-esxi.md

 ---
 In our Homelabs, or even in production environments, we always have some harmless log entries that we would be happy to stop them from filling up our logs.

->**Caution:** Reducing/suppressing/filtering log entries on an ESXi could introduce some "blind spots" or even hide issues when troubleshooting.
+>**Caution:** Reducing/suppressing/filtering log entries on an ESXi could introduce some "blind spots" or even hide issues when troubleshooting

-In ESXi 6.x, VMware introduced the ability to filter or exclude log entries from the system logs using _regular expressions_ ([Original KB 2118562](https://kb.vmware.com/kb/2118562)).
+In ESXi 6.x, VMware introduced the ability to filter or exclude log entries from the system logs using _regular expressions_ ([_Filtering logs in VMware vSphere ESXi (2118562)_](https://kb.vmware.com/kb/2118562)).

 # To use log filtering we need to enable it first #